- The Journey for Your Child

-Advanced Bionics has created a wide range of manuals, catalogs, and documents on products that are specific to the needs of audiologists and surgeons.
-Download PDFs of the literature by clicking on the links below.
+Advanced Bionics has created a wide range of manuals, catalogs, documents and videos on products that are specific to the needs of audiologists and surgeons.
+Download PDFs literature or watch the videos by clicking on the links below.

 All explanted devices should be returned to Advanced Bionics.
 All contaminated parts must be returned in the Cochlear Implant Explant Return Kit, part #5093145-001, in accordance with International Air Transport Association (IATA) rules.
-If you have an explanted device to return, please contact Advanced Bionics customer Care Team at +31 (0)88 600 88 80 or by email to request a Return Materials Authorization (RMA) number.
-Customer Care will then send an Explant Return Kit to your center to return the explanted device.
+If you have an explanted device to return, please contact Advanced Bionics Customer Services on 02-8858-1600 or by email to request a Return Materials Authorization (RMA) number.
+Customer Services will then send an Explant Return Kit to your center to return the explanted device.

 For questions regarding AB’s warranty policy for internal devices, please review the warranty below by clicking on the link below and downloading a warranty PDF.
 If you have additional questions, please contact AB Customer Service.

 Advanced Bionics offers high-resolution sound processing strategies to provide flexibility in meeting individual programming needs.
 HiRes Fidelity 120™ captures the widest acoustic range, composes the entire captured sound spectrum, details sound in greater resolution, and delivers processed sound at higher rates to preserve information and provide your patients with the highest-quality hearing experience.
 Learn more about each of AB’s sound processing strategies by clicking any of the links below.

 To assist audiologists during cochlear implant programming, AB provides the following resource cards.
 Click on the link(s) to download a card PDF.